infobyte/faraday_agent_dispatcher/docs/docs/misc/tenablesc.md

-# Tenable.io
+# Tenable.sc

-The excecutor of tenable.io will launch a scan in your account of tenable.io.
+The excecutor of tenable.sc will launch a scan in your account of tenable.sc.
 When the scan finish the executor will download the report and export it to faraday.

 ## Envioroment variables